hlfshell/go-arkaine-parser/README.md

+# Deprecated

+This repos has been deprecated in favor of a rebuild into [structured-parse](https://github.com/hlfshell/structured-parse).

 # arkaine-parser

 **arkaine-parser** is a Go module for robustly parsing stochastic, structured, or semi-structured outputs from Large Language Models (LLMs) into clean, agent-ready data structures.
 It is inspired by the original [arkaine parser](https://arkaine.dev) and designed for easy integration into any Go AI or agentic workflow.